Mission & Philosophy

 Philosophy of Education

 The Philosophy that has guided Anacapa School since our founding, organizes the school program into three components: technical knowledge, personal/social knowledge, and critical knowledge.
-The Knowledge Wheel demonstrates some of the ways in which the philosophy helps organize our program during a typical school year.

 Technical Knowledge centers upon the core college preparatory curriculum.
 Along with mathematics, science, history, social science, English and foreign language classes, Anacapa offers students numerous classes for developing technical abilities in other areas such as the fine arts and sports.